|About us | Our Upcoming Events | Regional Events | Hear It! | What We Sing | More Music & Dance|

 We sing monthly, usually on the third Sunday of the month, with occasional adjustment due to holidays and special events.
 Our usual location is Good Shepherd Lutheran Church in Lawrence, but it sometimes varies.
 Check back here for details on our next sings!

-Join us from 1:30 to 3:30 pm for our regular monthly shape note sing, on the fourth Sunday this month due to Easter.
+Join us from 1:30 to 3:30 pm for our regular monthly shape note sing, on the usual third Sunday this month.
 We will sing at Good Shepherd Lutheran Church, 2211 Inverness Drive in Lawrence, KS.
 As usual at our regular sings, newcomers are welcome and the sing is free.

 Directions to our regular location: Good Shepherd Lutheran Church